-Parish archives show that music has always been important to St John’s.
-The Parish Gazette from 24 March 1915 records the words of the first Rector, Fr Raymond King: “On Easter day the service at the 11am Celebration of the Holy Communion at St John’s, Gordon, and St Swithun’s, Pymble, will be choral.
+Parish archives show that music has always been important to St. John’s.
+The Parish Gazette from 24 March 1915 records the words of the first Rector, Father Raymond King: “On Easter day the service at the 11:00AM Celebration of the Holy Communion at St. John’s, Gordon, and St. Swithun’s, Pymble, will be choral.
 That is to say the Creed, Sursum Corda, Sanctus, Lord’s Prayer, and Gloria in Excelsis, together with two short anthems will be sung to musical settings.
 On the greatest festival of the year it seems only fitting that the Lord’s Own Service should, if possible, be rendered with all the added dignity and beauty which music, the handmaid to religion, brings, and that hymns such as the Sanctus and Gloria in Excelsis should be sung rather than read.
 All the arguments for music at Mattins and Evensong might be adduced with even more appropriateness for the Service of the Holy Communion.”

 The Parish Choir has been a constant since then.
 The Parish History records: